-👨👩👧 Parent guide 🖨️ Paper first 💻 Screen reinforcement ✅ Save progress
+👨👩👧 Parent guide 🖨️ Paper first 💻 Purposeful screen use 📈 Saved progress

 1) Paper first

-Read the objective together, model one example, and do the written work on paper.
-This is where children build the core skill.
+Read the objective together, model one example, and complete the main practice on paper.
+This is where the real learning happens.

-Use the interactive activities to practice the same skill again with feedback.
-This strengthens accuracy and confidence.
+Use the on-screen activities to repeat the same skill with feedback.
+This adds reinforcement without making the screen the center of learning.

 3) Saved progress

-If you want the simplest plan, do this.
+If you want the simplest approach, do this every time.

 Step 1